trhgquan/CPP/README.md

 ## Notes
 **Caution:**
+_This can makes you losing faith in clean-coding, sometimes can cause social anxiety by watching these spaghettis for hours.
+Viewer discretion is advised._

 \#1: **Spaghetti codes ahead**.
 These codes are for Judging System, not for Hooman Judging System.
 I added some comments, for debugging mostly, and I cannot guarantee that you understood it.